 It's good business practice to send invoices to your customers.
 Invoices help you to keep track of money coming in and going out.
-If you are not GST registered there are no special requirements for what an invoice should show, as long as it can help prove a particular transaction took place.
+If you are not GST registered there are no special requirements for what an invoice should show, if it can help prove a particular transaction took place.